· July 7, 2026

 TL;DR

-This post lives in the Menopause Hub, where we decode absorption issues, immune mis-timing, inflammation, and metabolic disruption through the lens of nervous system capacity and terrain health.
+This post lives within the Menopause Hub, where we decode absorption issues, immune mis-timing, inflammation, and metabolic disruption through the lens of nervous system capacity and terrain health.